United Nations Security Council: Permanent members

-At the UN's founding in 1945, the five permanent members of the Security Council were the Republic of China, France (represented by the Provisional Government of the French Republic), the Soviet Union, the United Kingdom, and the United States.
+At the UN's founding in 1945, the five permanent members were the Republic of China, France (represented by the Provisional Government of the French Republic), the Soviet Union, the United Kingdom, and the United States.
 There have been two major seat changes since then.
-China's seat was originally held by Chiang Kai-shek's Nationalist Government, the Republic of China.
-However, the Nationalists were forced to retreat to the island of Taiwan in 1949, during the Chinese Civil War.
-The Chinese Communist Party assumed control of mainland China, thenceforth known as the People's Republic of China.
-In 1971, General Assembly Resolution 2758 recognized the People's Republic as the rightful representative of China in the UN and gave it the seat on the Security Council that had been held by the Republic of China, which was expelled from the UN altogether with no opportunity for membership as a separate nation.
-After the dissolution of the Soviet Union in 1991, the Russian Federation was recognized as the legal successor state of the Soviet Union and maintained the latter's position on the Security Council.
+China's seat was originally held by Chiang Kai-shek's Nationalist government.
+After the Nationalists were forced to retreat to Taiwan during the Chinese Civil War in 1949, the Chinese Communist Party assumed control of the mainland as the People's Republic of China.
+In 1971, General Assembly Resolution 2758 recognized the People's Republic as the rightful representative of China in the UN and transferred the Security Council seat accordingly; the Republic of China was expelled from the UN altogether with no opportunity for membership as a separate nation.
+After the dissolution of the Soviet Union in 1991, the Russian Federation was recognised as the legal successor state and maintained the Soviet seat.

-The five permanent members of the Security Council were the victorious powers in World War II and have maintained the world's most powerful military forces ever since.
-They annually topped the list of countries with the highest military expenditures.
-In 2013, they spent over US$1 trillion combined on defence, accounting for over 55% of global military expenditures (the US alone accounting for over 35%).
-They are also amongst the world's largest arms exporters and are the only nations officially recognized as "nuclear-weapon states" under the Nuclear Non-Proliferation Treaty (NPT), though there are other states known or believed to be in possession of nuclear weapons.
+The five permanent members were the victorious great powers in World War II and have maintained the world's most powerful military forces.
+They annually top the list of countries with the highest military expenditures.
+In 2013, they spent over US $1 trillion combined on defence, accounting for over 55% of global military expenditures (the US alone accounting for over 35%).
+They are also amongst the world's largest arms exporters and are the only nations officially recognized as "nuclear-weapon states" under the Nuclear Non-Proliferation Treaty (NPT), though other states are known or believed to possess nuclear weapons.

-The block of Western democratic and generally aligned permanent members (France, the UK and the US) is styled as the "P3".
+The bloc of Western democratic permanent members – France, the United Kingdom, and the United States – is informally styled the "P3".